Aleskino/check5Form/README.md

 </form>
 ```

-- the form element MUST have an ID
+- the form element MUST have an **ID**
-- each form elements MUST be wrapped in a container with "form-group" class.
+- each form elements MUST be wrapped in a container with "**form-group**" class.
 Only one element per container
+- custom constraints are set with a **data-check** attribute

 ## CSS